Paul has been a passionate drinker of bourbon whiskeys for over thirty years. Born in the UK, he now lives in Florida, USA.

 Bourbon is made from a grain mix that consists mainly of corn.
 It is aged in charred oak barrels, which give it its distinctive color and contribute to its taste.
-My love for bourbon goes back to the 1980's when I was first given a bottle of Jim Beam as a gift.
-Since then my affection for this most distinctive of liquors has grown and grown.
+My love for bourbon goes back to the 1980s when I was first given a bottle of Jim Beam as a gift.
+Since then, my enthusiasm for this most distinctive of liquors has grown and grown.

 Bourbon whiskey has been around in the USA since the late eighteenth century.
-It has strong associations with The South in general and Kentucky in particular.
+It has strong associations with the South in general and Kentucky in particular.
 It takes its name from an area that was known as "Old Bourbon" in Kentucky.
 The heart of bourbon production is Bardstown, where the largest concentration of bourbon brands and distilleries exists and where the Bourbon Festival is held every September.

 - Evan Williams Black Label: Reliable Go-To Whiskey